 If you’ve heard the song “If you’re going to San Francisco, be sure to wear some flowers in your hair”, you know SF is a city to let your hair down and have fun.
 Its a city of those young at heart, the rebellious ones, the foolish ones, the hungry for innovation ones, the discoverers, the mavericks and the iconoclasts.
 Our fashion and style reflects our spirit and is all about having fun.
 We will stuff our face with a dozen artisan donuts and trek the 40 degree slope up Nob hill to lose those killer calories, we will wear plaids and joggers, blazers over fair isle jumpers and beanies as well as berets.
-So whatever you do, leave those somber monochromes for the other dull cities and bring a blazing trail of color to San Francisco via lots of fun colorful attire (here are some beautiful colorful and patterned dresses to embrace all the color).
+So whatever you do, leave those somber monochromes for the other dull cities and bring a blazing trail of color to San Francisco via lots of fun colorful attire (here are some beautiful colorful and patterned dresses such as this cute polka dotted one to embrace all the color).
 Break the rules and then create some.
 We love our rainbow hues throughout the year and if you do too, you will return home with a bouquet full of beautiful memories that only San Francisco can offer.

 San Francisco fashion tip number 10.
 BE INSPIRED

 A few cool websites to get you on speed with San Francisco fashion, because there is no dearth of inspiration here.
 Happy reading for what to wear in San Francisco!
 You can read my other posts on style and fashion here.

 Like this post?
 Pin it here